 There's nowhere in this world where a military man is not subject to civil laws.
 This is why when we get out there [in public] we are advised to behave ourselves.
 If you do anything stupid you can be arrested by the police and if the police find out that you are guilty, you will be sent to court and tried.
-This was lacking during the old army, but in this new army things are different.
-83 and disturb the discipline of the armed forces."
-Likewise, despite having passed a freedom of information law in 2011 after a decade of consideration, the Nigerian government has faced criticism from the press for not actually complying with any requests under the law.
-In South Africa, which has the right to freedom of information in its constitution, Parliament passed a bill restricting the reporting of what it deemed "government secrets" in 2011, though this bill was rejected by President Zuma in 2013.
+This was lacking during the old army, but in this new army things are different.83 Many African countries have been slow to pass such freedom of information legislation.
+Moreover, even in places where such laws have been adopted, resistance remains strong.
+Mauritania passed a press freedom law in 2011 that eliminates imprisonment for journalists.
+However, journalists can be fined for publishing "wrong information that could spread chaos and disturb the discipline of the armed forces."84 Likewise, despite having passed a freedom of information law in 2011 after a decade of consideration, the Nigerian government has faced criticism from the press for not actually complying with any requests under the law.85 In South Africa, which has the right to freedom of information in its constitution, Parliament passed a bill restricting the reporting of what it deemed "government secrets" in 2011, though this bill was rejected by President Zuma in 2013.86